-In 2009, Arvo Pärt’s Symphony No. 4 (“Los Angeles”) had its New York premiere by the Wordless Music Orchestra under conductor Jeffrey Milarsky in two concerts at which the orchestra also performed alongside the Japanese instrumental noise-rock band MONO.
-These performances with MONO were recorded and released by Brooklyn’s Temporary Residence label as Holy Ground: NYC Live with the Wordless Music Orchestra, a limited-edition CD/DVD/LP set.
-Also in 2009, the orchestra recorded with Tyondai Braxton for Central Market, the composer’s solo debut on Warp Records, and went on tour the following year with Braxton to Alice Tully Hall in New York, the Library of Congress in Washington, D.C., and Walker Art Center in Minneapolis.
+In 2009, Arvo Pärt’s Symphony No. 4 (“Los Angeles”) had its New York premiere by Wordless Music Orchestra under conductor Jeffrey Milarsky in two concerts at which the orchestra also played alongside the Japanese instrumental noise-rock band MONO.
+These shows with MONO were recorded and released by Temporary Residence as Holy Ground: NYC Live with the Wordless Music Orchestra, a limited-edition CD/DVD/LP set.
+Also in 2009, the orchestra recorded with Tyondai Braxton for Central Market, the composer’s solo debut on Warp Records, and went on tour with Braxton to Alice Tully Hall in New York, the Library of Congress in Washington, D.C., and Walker Art Center in Minneapolis.

-In 2013, the orchestra performed a world premiere live score to the film Beasts of the Southern Wild with the film’s director and composer, Benh Zeitlin and Dan Romer, for an outdoor audience of 7,000 at Prospect Park in Brooklyn; with the legendary Kranky ambient duo Stars of the Lid, for the group’s farewell NYC performance at Brooklyn’s Basilica of Our Lady of Perpetual Help; with the UK electronic band Goldfrapp for the group’s album release show at the Beacon Theatre; and with musical icon John Cale for songs from Cale’s classic album Paris 1919, as part of the BAM Next Wave Festival.
+In 2013, the orchestra performed a world premiere live score to the film Beasts of the Southern Wild for an outdoor audience of 7,000 at Prospect Park in Brooklyn; with the legendary Kranky ambient duo Stars of the Lid at Brooklyn’s Basilica of Our Lady of Perpetual Help; with the UK electronic band Goldfrapp for the group’s album release show at the Beacon Theatre; and with musical icon John Cale for songs from Cale’s classic album Paris 1919, as part of the BAM Next Wave Festival.